OpenBuildings/join-us/interview-process.md

 We don't require candidates to do whiteboard interviews or live coding.
 We don't belive that resembles real-life work or correctly represent their knowledge.

+We are one of [the companies hiring without whiteboards](https://github.com/poteto/hiring-without-whiteboards).